| The Inside

 in charge of this issue visited his house, anxious to provide

+their explanation to Dr. Mogi.
 It was December 18, 2001, when two employees

 from Chubu Electric visited Mr. Mogi's house in Chiba prefecture